Employment and Training Administration, Labor.

 Under the amendments, the TAA program for the first time will be able to devote TAA funding to the provision of employment and case management services.
 These services were previously not allowable uses of funds under the TAA program.
 To the extent that adversely-affected workers received these services, they received them through other programs, generally WIA or the ES.
 Now, dedicated TAA funds will allow the TAA program to ensure that these services are provided to adversely-affected workers in a high-quality and in-depth manner.
 However, the WIA, ES and other resources and structures that were used to provide these services to adversely-affected workers in the past are not being eliminated or dismantled.
 They will continue to be available to provide services to the dislocated workers and adults who continue to be eligible for those programs, including adversely-affected workers, and the provision of these benefits should continue to be coordinated with the TAA program facilitated through the One-Stop delivery system established under WIA.

-Adversely-affected workers currently receive many services in addition to case management and employment services, including supportive services and other wrap-around services, which are funded and provided under other programs for which adversely-affected workers also qualify.
+Adversely-affected workers currently receive many services in addition to case management and employment services, including supportive services and other wrap-around services, which Start Printed Page 16993are funded and provided under other programs for which adversely-affected workers also qualify.
 The Department will continue to encourage the provision of services to adversely-affected workers by such other programs in order to supplement TAA-funded services.
 In fact, section 239(g)(5) of the Trade Act specifically requires States to provide employment and case management services through other Federal programs, in the event that allocated TAA funding for employment and case management services is insufficient to make these required services available to all adversely-affected workers in a State.
 Moreover, the Governor-Secretary Agreements require coordination of the TAA program with activities carried out under WIA to help ensure that a comprehensive array of services is available to adversely-affected workers.
 The operating instructions to implement the TGAAA amendments (TEGL No. 22-08) also affirmed the desirability of co-enrollment of adversely-affected workers in WIA and other programs to ensure comprehensive services are available.
 The commenters have not explained how the merit-staffing requirement precludes co-enrollment in other programs or effective coordination by TAA with the other programs, including both merit staffed and non-merit staffed programs, which also are partners in the One-Stop delivery system under WIA.
 In sum, this rule does not undermine the feasibility or importance of the co-enrollment of adversely-affected workers in WIA and other Federal programs.

 State Merit System Advantages